I am interested in cars and do my own repairs where I can. I like to share any knowledge I have to help other people where possible.

 If you're going to have a go at cleaning the wires inside, remove the MAF from the airbox, then just spray them with electrical contact cleaner and just make sure you don't touch them as they're delicate.
 If you're just replacing the unit, then undo the two screws, attach the new MAF to the airbox and refit.

-Make sure that when you spray the MAF sensor you use electrical contact cleaner, not carb cleaner or WD40.
-Contact cleaner, which can be labelled as such, or cans that are labelled up as MAF sensor cleaner (basically the same thing) doesn't leave any residue.
+Make sure that when you spray the MAF sensor that you use electrical contact cleaner, not carb cleaner or WD40.
+Contact cleaner, which can be labelled as such, or cans that are labelled up as MAF sensor cleaner (basically the same thing), doesn't leave any residue.

-There are other things that can go wrong with these vans that can affect the running, but as the MAF is a pretty easy fix that often solves a lot of problems, then it's a good starting point.
+There are other things that can go wrong with these vans that can affect the running, but as the MAF is a pretty easy fix that often solves a lot of problems, it's a good starting point.

 I have also written another article on cleaning or blanking off your exhaust gas recirculation valve (EGR valve).
 That is another common cause of rough running so can be beneficial if you're having problems, or if you want to prevent them.
 If you scroll down, then you should find the link to that article below.